AtomScott/SportsLabKit/contributing.md

 # Contributing guidelines

+> **Note**
+>
+> SoccerTrack is in early development and is not yet ready for production use.
+We are working on a stable release and will update this file when it is ready.
+In the meantime, we welcome any feedback or contributions.
+If you have any questions or something is unclear, please feel free to open an issue.

 We welcome any kind of contribution to our software, from simple comment or question to a full fledged [pull request](https://help.github.com/articles/about-pull-requests/).
 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 A contribution can be one of the following cases: